modelica/ModelicaConference2021/abstracts/abstract_5A_2.md

 in projects in which Modelica models have been utilized in the design process.
 Furthermore, missing features and gaps in the used processes are identified.

-Keywords: credible model, model requirement, data management, validation, verification, Modelica model
+*Keywords: credible model, model requirement, data management,validation, verification, Modelica model*